-And like I told you on my previous post, this is the season when we bake and bake away, all the sweets that we can think of.
-With the never-ending supply of Apples and Berries, I lost count for how many pies that we baked and eat last Fall.
+And like I told you in my previous post, this is the season when we bake and bake away all the sweets we can think of.
+With the never-ending supply of Apples and Berries, I lost count of how many pies we baked and ate last Fall.

-The season of festivities has began, first was the Halloween follow with my daughter Birthday, Thanksgiving and my Birthday always hand in hand and of course you know what next: the season to be Jolly!
-I guess will be baking pie the whole season.
+The festivities have begun, first was Halloween, followed by my daughter Birthday, Thanksgiving and my Birthday always hand in hand, and of course, you know what next: the season to be Jolly!
+I guess I will be baking pie the whole season.

-Thanksgiving is just few weeks away and nothing better than to serve this one recipe I'd like to share it with you, delicious mixed berries pie recipe that I got it from my friend.
-Using fresh fruit direct from our garden, this recipe is so effortless to make and delectable mouth-watering pie.
-Usually my sister Lana (our baker in the family) always do the baking, but this time I'd like to try it myself since is so easy to make it.
+Thanksgiving is just a few weeks away, and nothing better than to serve this one recipe; I'd like to share it with you, a delicious mixed berries pie recipe that I got it from my friend.
+By using fresh fruit direct from our garden, this recipe is an effortless and delectable mouth-watering pie.
+Usually, my sister Lana (our baker in the family) always does the baking, but this time I'd like to try it myself since it is so easy to make it.

 Easy Bake Mixed Berries Pie

 2 ⅓ cups of fresh Blackberries, 2 ⅓ cups Blue Berries, and 2 ⅓ cups Raspberries

 1 cup granulated sugar.